cybercog/laravel-sense/README.md

 ## Introduction

+> Beware!
+If you feel that your application starts to run slower, it can become a smelling zombie!

+Laravel Sense provides a dashboard for application profiling.
+Sense allows you to easily monitor key metrics such as HTTP requests & Eloquent queries.
+Open application black box in a minutes!

 **DON'T USE IT ON PRODUCTION!
 IT WILL ENORMOUSLY SLOW DOWN APPLICATION!**

-When you feel that your application is starting to run slower, be careful, it can become a smelling zombie!
-Open application black box in a minutes!

-Laravel Sense provides a dashboard for application profiling.
-Sense allows you to easily monitor key metrics such as HTTP requests & Eloquent queries.

 ### Requests list